It was 2014 when I wrote my first blog to share my feelings about my dreams and life in the United States.

 1. If you want quick money

-Good Traffic = Money
+Good blog Traffic = Money

 This is one of the reasons many bloggers fail.
 They fail to understand that starting a blog takes both smart planning and hard work to make money from blogging.